Kitware/scriptconfig/README.rst

 | Pypi             | https://pypi.org/project/scriptconfig            |
 +------------------+--------------------------------------------------+

-The main webpage for this project is: https://gitlab.kitware.com/utils/scriptconfig

-The goal of ``scriptconfig`` is to make it easy to be able to define a CLI by **simply defining a dictionary**.
-This enables you to write simple configs and update from CLI, kwargs, and/or json.
+The goal of ``scriptconfig`` is to make it easy to be able to define a default configuration by **simply defining a dictionary**, and then allow that configuration to be modified by either:

-The ``scriptconfig`` module provides a simple way to make configurable scripts using a combination of config files, command line arguments, and simple Python keyword arguments.

-A script config object is defined by creating a subclass of ``Config`` with a ``__default__`` dict class attribute.
-An instance of a custom ``Config`` object will behave similar a dictionary, but with a few conveniences.
+1. Updating it with another Python dictionary (e.g. ``kwargs``)
+2. Reading a YAML/JSON configuration file, or
+3. Inspecting values on ``sys.argv``, in which case we provide a powerful command line interface (CLI).

+The simplest way to create a script config is to create a class that inherits from ``scriptconfig.DataConfig``.
+Then, use class variables to define the expected keys and default values.

 .. code-block:: python